tobiaslicek/tobiaslicek/README.md

 ## About Me

 I'm a passionate Frontend + Drupal Web Developer with a background in a variety of programming languages and technologies.
-Currently, I'm working as a Programmer in Pardubice, where I mainly focus on Front-end development and Drupal.
+Currently, I'm working as a Programmer in Pardubice, where I mainly focus on Frontend development and Drupal.
 My journey in tech started at the Coding Bootcamp Praha, and I've been on an exciting path of continuous learning and improvement ever since.

 ---